-Tempton Group is one of the largest personnel service providers in Germany with consolidated sales of approx. 352 million euros in 2022 and occupies a leading role among them.
+Tempton Group is one of the largest personnel service providers in Germany with consolidated sales of approx. 391 million euros in 2023 and occupies a leading role among them.

 On the one hand, a very broad portfolio of services distinguishes us significantly from most other personnel service providers.
 Beyond personnel leasing, we offer our customers solutions for almost all personnel-driven tasks.
-This also includes personnel recruitment (including RPO services), direct placement, managed services, including master vendor and on-site management solutions, the takeover of personnel, the provision of temporary experts/freelancers, outsourcing solutions, technical works and services as well as C-level services.
+This also includes personnel recruitment (including RPO services), direct placement, HR consulting, managed services, including master vendor and onsite management solutions, the takeover of personnel, the provision of temporary experts/freelancers, outsourcing solutions, technical works and services as well as Executivelevel services.
 On the other hand, we are highly modern, funded in all areas and leading in digitalization, which means that our processes are efficient, cost-effective and offer a high level of service for customers and employees and applicants.

 Tempton emerged in 2007 from the merger of medium-sized personnel service companies and thus combines the expertise of several decades.
-Today, Tempton employs more than 9,000 employees throughout Germany in peak times who work at over 150 branches for an active customer base of more than 11,000 companies from almost all sectors - from small and medium-sized companies and businesses to well-known large companies and groups.
+Today, Tempton employs more than 9,500 employees throughout Germany in peak times who work at over 200 branches for an active customer base of around 11,500 companies from almost all sectors - from small and medium-sized companies and businesses to well-known large companies and groups.